JimLynchCodes/Old-School-Gameboy-Controls/README.md

 # Old School Gameboy Controls

-_A leightweight, nonintrusive Javascript library for adding 90's era gamebody-esque input controls to HTML5 games.
+_A leightweight, Javascript library for adding 90's era gamebody-esque input controls to HTML5Backend games_

 _Note: This projet is still a work-in-progress._